FreeshardBase/documentation/docs/developer_docs/events.md

 # Events

-Each Portal comes with a built-in RabbitMQ PubSub Broker.
+Each Portal comes with a built-in event broker where all relevant system-wide events are published.
 Your app may subscribe to any topic and publish on any topic under an app-specific namespace.

 ---